 How do I set the asking price?

+Setting the asking price for house is one of the most important determinants of how quickly your house will sell.
+The consequences of making the wrong decision can be difficult.
+If you price your house too low, you will be giving away thousands of dollars that could have been in your pocket.
+If you price it too high, your house will sit unsold for a lengthy period, and may develop a reputation that something is wrong with the property.
 To estimate the appropriate list price and likely selling price of your home, your REALTOR® will analyze a data report called a Comparable Market Analysis or CMA.
 Comparable homes (also referred to as “comps” ) will be looked at in the immediate neighbourhood that are relevant to being compared to your home and that have sold within the past 3-6 months.
 All data will be verified to be accurate.
 From this data, you will sit with your to REALTOR® determine an asking price.
 The asking price will be your decision.

 What should I do to make my home ready to be listed?